Photo by Innerbody Research

 Additionally, a major part of these symptoms is that they need to be causing you some form of distress.
 If you don’t care about not having sexual thoughts or desires, then it isn’t HSDD.

 The cost of the medication varies depending on insurance coverage.
 Some insurance plans offer Addyi for only $20 each month.
-If you don’t have insurance, you can apply for the savings program to potentially bring costs down to “never more than $149” per month if you qualify.
+If you don’t have insurance, the average cost is around $350 for a 30-day supply.
+In the past, there was a manufacturer savings program that guaranteed qualifying patients would pay “never more than $149” per month, but that appears to have been discontinued.

 The active ingredient in Addyi is the drug flibanserin, which is FDA-approved to treat HSDD.
 You take Addyi once daily at bedtime.
-This prescription shouldn’t be taken with alcohol (the other FDA-approved prescription, Vyleesi, doesn’t have this restriction).
+This prescription shouldn’t be taken with alcohol (the other FDA-approved prescription mentioned in this guide, Vyleesi, doesn’t have this restriction).
 Those who have any liver problems should also avoid the medication.

 You may experience some side effects on Addyi, including: